 - Combine ½ cup fresh-squeezed orange juice, 2 tablespoons honey, 2 tablespoons fresh lime juice, 2 tablespoons soy sauce, 1 minced garlic clove and 1 teaspoon minced fresh ginger to marinate four 6-ounce fillets of fish.

-Sesame Blend – Looking for some Asian flavor?
-Try this sesame blend on a nice fillet of salmon.
+Looking for some Asian flavor?
+Try this sesame marinade on a nice fillet of salmon.

 - Combine 1 teaspoon sesame seeds, 1 teaspoon soy sauce, ½ teaspoon smoked paprika, salt and pepper.

-Chili and Lime – Add a burst of heat and flavor to your fillet with this spicy and tropical marinade.
+Add a burst of heat and flavor to your fillet with this spicy and tropical mix.

 - Combine ½ teaspoon chili powder, ½ teaspoon chili flakes, fresh coriander leaves (finely chopped), ½ cup fresh lime juice, salt and pepper.